-People who might ponder over the fact that the Kingdom of Saudi Arabia is just as barren land, now deeply evolving into a fully functioning country with roads and highways, eradicating their deserts it would be an odd thing to hear that the Kingdom also holds greenery and very beautiful places.
+People who might ponder over the fact that the Kingdom of Saudi Arabia is just a barren land, now deeply evolving into a fully functioning country with roads and highways.
+Considering their deserts, it would be an odd thing to hear that the Kingdom also holds greenery and very beautiful places.

-Saudi Hospitality: Westerners have felt very welcomed in this part, just as any other of the Kingdom.
-It is true that the hospitality of Saudis is appreciable and very generous.
+Saudi Hospitality: Westerners have felt very welcomed in this part, just like any other part of the Kingdom.
+It is true that the Saudi Hospitality is appreciable and very generous.
 Not only do they consider it their duty to make all their guests welcomed, but also enjoy spending tons of money and gifts over them.

 The trip through a vehicle can be uneasy and unpleasant because of the bumpy roads and reckless driving of the local drivers.
-It is easy for most of the tourists to go in a little cardiac shop while the driver makes a steady turn up the mountain slope.
+It is easy for most of the tourists to go to a little cardiac shop while the driver makes a steady turn up the mountain slope.

 Family Spot for Picnic: Over the weekends, there is a huge amount of rush from the locals as they drive up to these villages to spend a day out by the Red Sea and of course their families.
 When you reach towards the land allocated for picnics, you’ll find areas dedicated to either families or single males.

 You could easily see a lot of families, enjoying a good barbecue and dipping into the Red Sea for a good swim.
 It is truly a very interesting and scenery to observe and admire.
 Just as that, the sunset at the Red Sea is almost magical and very easily replicated by paintings.